 For more details on BAADER and how they are revolutionizing food preparation with IoT and Confluent Cloud, check out this presentation, and stay tuned for an upcoming blog post specifically focused on their use case and how they are implementing it with Confluent Cloud.

 You can also learn more about Confluent Cloud, a fully managed, complete event streaming service based on Apache Kafka.
+Use the promo code CL60BLOG to get an additional $60 of free Confluent Cloud usage.*

-Priya is the Director of Product at Confluent, where she focuses on product and go-to-market strategy for Confluent Cloud, a fully managed event streaming service that extends Apache Kafka.
+Priya is the director of product at Confluent, where she focuses on product and go-to-market strategy for Confluent Cloud, a fully managed event streaming service that extends Apache Kafka.
 She brings more than a decade of experience in the tech industry as an engineering and product leader.
 Prior to Confluent, she led product marketing and GTM strategy for VSAN at VMware.
 As a growth strategy consultant at LEK before that, Priya advised corporate and PE clients on a range of growth issues that include new product introduction, commercialization, geo expansion and acquisition.